-After enrolling in E-Verify, employers must also register with “Secure Utah,” a state agency.
+After enrolling in E-Verify, employers may also register with “Secure Utah,” a state agency.
 The state maintains a list of all those who enroll in the program, presumably to encourage the public to monitor which businesses follow the rules and to reward them with their business.
+The “Secure Utah” list is optional and listings must be renewed every two years.

 Verification for Public Contracts: Utah employers who have contracts with state or local government agencies are required to use the E-Verify system, regardless of the number of employees.
 This requirement became law in July 2009.